JochemSchuerman/PeriodicTable/README.md

 # PeriodicTable
-A clickable periodic tablew in Python
+A clickable periodic table in Python

-Used librarys:
+Used libraries (see requirements.txt):
 - numpy
 - matplotlib
 - math